Welcome

 Judge Susie Morgan will endeavor to review all public questions, and respond during upcoming NOPD Consent Decree Compliance court hearings.

-NOPD Policies
+NOPD Policies and Regulations

 The approved NOPD Policies can be found on their website at: NOPD - Policies - City of New Orleans (nola.gov)